sjdobesh/vec/readme.md

 # **Vector library in C**
-A probably very bad vector library written in C. Supports 2-4 dimensional vectors, arbitrarily sized and 4x4 homogenous matrices, and basic functions for graphics programming.
+A probably very bad vector library written in C.
+Supports 2-4 dimensional vectors, arbitrarily sized and 4x4 homogenous matrices, and basic functions for graphics programming.

+## version branches
+- **master - stable**
+  - compiles without warnings
+  - supports generic prints and constructors
+- **experimental - unstable**
+  - compiles with warnings
+  - supports variadic object constructors >:)

-## Quick Start
+## quick start
-Just include the headeronly file in the top level of the repository.
-The src modules can be manually compiled for testing.
+just include the headeronly file in the top level of the repository. the src modules can be manually compiled for testing.

-**Note:** this won't compile cleanly with `-Wall`, but it's fine, just use everything like you're supposed to and its fine, i swear... :)

-### _Header Only_
+### _header only_
 ```c
 #include "vec.h"
 ```

-### _Compile_
+### _compile_
 ```
 git clone https://github.com/sjdobesh/vec
 cd vec/src
 make
 ```

-## Use
+## use

-### _Basic Use - Vectors_
+### _basic use - vectors_
 ```c
 v2 a = new_v2(1.0, 2.5);
 v2 b = new_v2(3.0, 1.5);